A primer on SEO and how you can use it to boost your visibility and sales.

 - Regularly refresh and repurpose old content: Doing this will drive consistent traffic to your site and help you stay relevant among search engines for many years afterward.
 For example, if you wrote about “Why Freelancers and Small Businesses Should Invest in SEO in 2021,” you can come back the next year to add new sections, update any old stats, and change ‘2021’ in the title to ‘2022.’

 - Get other people to link to your content: Getting reputable sites to link to your content (also known as ‘link building’) is a great way to increase your visibility and search ranking.
 The more prominent the sites linking to you are (called a ‘backlink’), the higher your content ranks.
-This means that a backlink from The New York Times is preferable to a backlink from some abandoned blog with only ten viewers a month.
+This means that a backlink from The New York Times is preferable to a backlink from some abandoned blog with only ten monthly viewers.